-- Ask the groups to return again to their 'Problem Trees' and apply this model to their analysis.
-They should ask themselves: - What specific factors within the household and within interpersonal relationships are affecting different 'root systems' in our Problem Tree?
+- What specific factors within the household and within interpersonal relationships are affecting different 'root systems' in our Problem Tree?
 Have we captured those factors? - How do community institutions and social norms at the community level either support equality or create barriers to the fulfillment of rights?
 Have we captured these specific elements in our Problem Tree? - How do government institutions and policy influence our problem?
 What systems-level factors influence this problem, and have we captured those in our analysis?